 Weekly programs are varied and include preschool storytimes, early literacy, creative writing, teen movies and more!
 We hope to "see" you at one of our programs soon!

 1,000 Books Before Kindergarten encourages you to read 1,000 books to your child before he or she enters kindergarten.
 Once you reach 1,000, your child will get to pick out a free book.
 Stop by the Children’s Desk to register and pick up your child’s information packet.

 Family Read Aloud Club

 Children benefit from hearing books read aloud even after they can read on their own.
 For every six chapter books you read aloud to your child, you’ll get to pick out a free book.
 Visit the Children’s Desk to log your completed books.
-Books read aloud should be at least 80 pages.
-Families can earn up to four free books a year!
+Books read aloud must be at least 80 pages.
+Families can earn up to four free books per calendar year!